My Perspective

 Click for details

-Contributing to cutting edge research in the Disney Lab.
+Contributing to cutting-edge RNA therapeutics research in the Disney Lab:

-Harriet L. Wilkes Honors College, Florida Atlantic University
+Harriet L. Wilkes Honors College of Florida Atlantic University

 Click to view activities